 Most businesses don’t have the computing power to handle vast amounts of data on their own.
 The cloud gives them a way to process Big Data without investing serious capital in software and infrastructure.

-Databricks, a cloud-based Big Data analytics platform, gets over 40,000 searches per month.
+Databricks, a cloud-based Big Data analytics platform, gets around 300,000 searches per month.

 The edge computing market is expected to grow 33% per year (Next MSC)

-Companies waste up to 30% of the money they spend on cloud computing (Flexera)
+Companies waste up to 30% of their cloud computing budget (Flexera)

 Amazon Web Services (AWS) owns a quarter of the IaaS and PaaS market (ITCandor)

 Infrastructure as a service (IaaS) and platform as a service (PaaS) generate $179 billion every year.
 AWS has carved out the dominant share of that market, with IBM (14.9%) the runner-up.